Optimal parameter estimation for linear SPDEs from multiple measurements: Proofs

 We require frequently quantitative statements on the decay of the action of the semigroup operators $S^*_{\theta,\delta,x}(t)$ as $t\rightarrow\infty$ when applied to functions of a certain smoothness and integrability.
-This is well-known for a fixed general analytic semigroups, but is shown here to hold true regardless of $\delta$ and uniformly in $x\in\mathcal{J}$.
+This is well-known for an analytic semigroup, but is shown here to hold true for all $\delta$ and uniformly in $x\in\mathcal{J}$.

 \begin{lemma} Let $0\leq \delta \leq 1$, $t>0$, $x\in \mathcal{J}$ and $1< p\leq \infty$.
 Moreover, let $z\in L^p(\Lambda_{\delta,x})$ if $1<p<\infty$ and $z\in C(\Lambda_{\delta,x})$ with $z=0$ on $\partial \Lambda_{\delta,x}$ if $p=\infty$.
 Then it holds with implied constants not depending on $x$: